viktec/nethvoice-docs/docs/user-manual/mobile_app.md

 - Smartphones with an active internet connection
 - Tablets (including iPad and Android tablets)

+## App Features

+### Speed Dial

+In the Speed Dial section, you can add or manage your list of favorite contacts to easily monitor their availability.
+Each added contact displays a status:

+- 🟢 Available – when the contact is not on a call
+- 🔴 Ringing – when their phone is ringing
+- 🔴 Busy – when the contact is currently on a call

+To add a contact to the list, tap “Edit” and then press “+”.
+You will be asked to enter the Title (Name and Surname), the Phone Number or SIP address (extension), and check the Status, which monitors the extension’s state.
+You can also add a photo or import the contact directly from your Address Book.
+Once saved, the contact will appear in the list.

+### History

+Inside the History section, there are three subsections where you can view all handled, missed, and received calls.
+The “Missed” subsection filters incoming calls that were not answered.
+The “Recorded” subsection lists all recorded calls; by tapping the “i” information icon, you can access a page where you can listen to the recording.
+Tapping the “i” again allows you to delete the recording, send it via email, share it with other apps, or lock it to prevent deletion.
+In the “All” subsection, using the “Edit” button you can delete all calls or select only the ones you want to remove.
+Next to “Edit”, there is a button that lets you export all calls by generating a text file containing the call data.

+### Keypad

+In the “Keypad” section, you can dial a number to make a call, add a new contact, or add the dialed number to an existing contact in the Address Book.
+At the bottom right, the “Delete” button appears to remove the last digit or the entire number entered.

+### Making a Call

+Making a call with the NethVoice app is very simple and can be done from the Keypad or from the Contacts section by selecting a desired contact.
+After dialing the number, tap the green phone icon to start the call.

+During the call, the screen displays the following buttons:

+* Keypad: to dial numbers during the call.
+* Hold: pauses the call so the other party cannot hear you (they will hear hold music).
+* Record: allows recording the ongoing call.
+* Blind Transfer: transfers the call without speaking to the destination contact.
+* Add to Call: adds another internal or external number to create a conference call.
+During a conference, the “Split” button appears, allowing you to alternate between calls or close one of the two calls.
+* Attended Transfer: transfers the call after speaking with the destination contact to obtain consent.

+Above these buttons, you will find a bar with the following controls:

+* Microphone: mute/unmute your microphone.
+* Speaker: enable loudspeaker mode.
+* Camera: switch to a video call.

+### Contacts

+In the Contacts section, you can access both your personal Address Book and the NethVoice directory, where you can add or edit contacts.
+To create a new contact, tap “+”, then fill in the First Name, Last Name, Company, phone number, and email.
+By selecting an existing contact you can edit it, make a call, or start a video call.
+You can also set a custom ringtone for the selected contact.

+### Videocall

+To start a video call, simply select a user in the Contacts section and tap the camera icon.
+Alternatively, during a voice call, you can switch to a video call by tapping the camera icon.

+### Settings

+From the Keypad section, tap the gear icon in the top right corner to open Settings, where you can manage:

+* Ringtones: set a ringtone different from the default.
+* Audio: manage echo settings, speakers, gain, and Bluetooth support.
+* Call Recording: enable automatic call recording with options for format and advanced settings.
+* Controls: enable headset button control and manage GSM call handling.
+* Do Not Disturb: create DND rules to avoid receiving calls during specific periods.
+* Contact Sorting: manage how contacts are displayed in the Address Book.
+* Information: version info and device details.
+* Usage: statistics on call duration and call counts.
+* Logs: access diagnostic logs for troubleshooting and problem analysis.
+You can review or collect logs to assist with support requests.
+* Disconnect: sign out of the app without removing its configuration.
+* Reset Application: completely reset the app and clear all associated data.
+To log in again, follow the instructions in the Access section.

+### Notifications

+After 7 days of inactivity in the NethVoice app, a popup may appear informing you that your session is about to expire.
+To continue receiving calls, you must tap the notification or open the NethVoice app.

 ## Quality & Performance

 The NethVoice mobile app is optimized for: